Hydras for $\omega_{1}$

 {\bf Case 4.3}.
 By virtue of {\bf Case 4.2} we can assume that there is no $(D_{v})$ between $\Phi$ and the vanishing cut at which $D_{v}$ is applied to hydras for $v=1,2$.
 Then the descendants of the main formula $\exi x<t\,A(x)$ does not change up to the cut formula $\exi x<t\,A(x)$.
-Note that there is no $(D_{0})$ above the $(cut)\, J$, and there is a $(D_{0})$ below the vanishing cut by {\bf (p3)}.
-Let $J$ be the uppermost $(D_{v})\,(v=0,1,2)$ at which $D_{v}$ is applied to hydras.
+Note that there is no $(D_{1})$ nor $(D_{0})$ above the $(cut)\, J$ by {\bf (h2)}, and there is a $(D_{0})$ below the vanishing cut by {\bf (p3)}.
+Consider the uppermost $(D_{v})\,(v=0,1,2)$ at which $D_{v}$ is applied to hydras.